Dosenpfand/ctf-writeups/writeup_2022_PlaidCTF_crauthzv2.md

 ## Solution

 We share a resume with a unclosed `img` tag with the `jobs` user.
-From the requested URL we then `unpin` URL of the internal job listing:
+From the requested URL we then get an `unpin` URL of the internal job listing:

 ```
 /p/unpin_listing?listing_id=crid:Bc6Rl57Y3nU9CbKqnfoCruNP074GbEkkb0RapF1tmQ==&ret=crid:BwK08K/aJC4FC+b5LbL9eAi/47baWgNCkVU7uijNPSj0